CiscoDevNet/terraform-provider-aci/website/docs/r/file_remote_path.html.markdown

 * `identity_private_key_contents` - (Optional) SSH Private Key File contents for datatransfer.
 Must be set if `auth_type` is equal to "useSshKeyContents".
 * `identity_private_key_passphrase` - (Optional)  Passphrase given at the identity key creation.
 Should be set if and only if `identity_private_key_contents` is set.
 * `protocol` - (Optional) Transfer prtocol to be used for data export of object File Remote Path .Allowed values are "ftp", "scp" and "sftp".
 Default value is "sftp".
 Type: String.
 Value "ftp" cannot be set if `auth_type` is equal to "useSshKeyContents".
-* `remote_path` - (Optional) Path where data will reside in the destination of object File Remote Path.
+* `remote_path` - (Optional) Path where data will reside in the destination of object File Remote Path(The first character of remote_path should be '/').
 * `remote_port` - (Optional) Remote port for data export destination of object File Remote Path.
 Range: "0" - "65535".
 Default value is "0".
 * `user_name` - (Optional) Username to be used to transfer data to destination of object File Remote Path.
 * `user_passwd` - (Optional) Password to be used to transfer data to destination of object File Remote Path.
 Must be set if `auth_type` is equal to "usePassword".